composer/satis/README.md

 ```

  > Note: by default it will look for a configuration file named `satis.json`
-    inside the `/build` directory and output the templates inside `/build/output`.
+    inside the `/build` directory and dump the generated output files in
+    `/build/output`.

 Run the image (with Composer cache from host):